Robi Reed: Personal

 Reed is the mother of two children, a son named Noah and a daughter Summer.

 In 2012, she launched the Reed for Hope Foundation, a nonprofit organization that aims to build alliances with other charities and organizations in the fight against the spread of HIV/AIDS and other life-threatening diseases.

 Each year, Reed hosts her annual Sunshine Beyond Summer Celebration where she brings together close friends, associates and peers to have a good time in the spirit of serving the community.
 It is held every year at the private residence of a selected supporting benefactor, which has included the homes of Jamie Foxx, the former Los Angeles mayor, Antonio Villaraigosa, and Judge Greg Mathis.
 The event started in 2002 as an intimate gathering of friends coming together for Reed's annual end-of-summer barbecue.
-Today, the event has grown beyond those humble beginnings into a much-anticipated summer event.
+Today, the event has grown into a much-anticipated summer event.
 The Black AIDS Institute had been the charitable beneficiary of Reed's event since its inception and, now, all proceeds benefit the Reed for Hope Foundation.